 It’s perfectly normal and a sign of a long lasting beeswax wrap.
-When a Queen Bee Wrap is new it can often leave a behind a small amount of beeswax on glass bowls or plates when covering leftovers and even your hands.
-When doing public demos of our wraps my hands get sticky, on the plus side they are very soft hands after a days demo!
-Just rub you hands together to disperse.
-It’s like a salve.
+When a Queen Bee Wrap is new it can often leave behind a small amount of beeswax on glass bowls or plates when covering leftovers, and even on your hands.
+On the plus side, the natural ingredients are good for your hands, it’s like a salve!

-When the wrap is new it’s loaded with our special beeswax mixture so the wrap will last up to a year, this wears off in time.
-When wrapping food you are unlikely to get any transfer of wax on to food as you are not pressing hard like you would on a glass bowl.
-Also note we use 100% pure, beeswax, which has been fully tested and certified for food use, but I’d not recommend eating a whole one!
+When the wrap is new it’s loaded with our special beeswax mixture so the wrap will last up to a year, this wears off in time with use and washing.
+When wrapping food you are unlikely to get any transfer of wax onto food as you are not pressing hard like you would on a glass bowl.
+It’s worth noting that we use 100% pure beeswax, which has been fully tested and certified for food use…..but I’d not recommend eating a whole one!